-To encourage your guests to take a reusable straw, have mason jars full of these rice straws on the bar and on tables.
+To encourage your guests to take a reusable straw, have mason jars full of these corn straws on the bar and on tables.
 They’re sturdy and won’t affect the taste or break-up in your drink like paper straws do.
-Made from rice flour, tapioca starch and vegetable juice, they’re 100% environmentally friendly, compostable and safe.
+Made from cornflour and natural food colouring, they’re 100% environmentally friendly, compostable and safe.
 No harming marine life here.

 One of the best things you can do is to hire a lot of your bigger props instead of buying them.
 You’ll vastly cut down on the travel miles of all your deliveries and their packaging if you choose to hire from one company instead.

-We love The Blossom Company for flower arches and centrepieces; Wedding Post Box Hire for post boxes; Bristol Vintage for afternoon tea crockery; the Event Flag Hire Company for cool decorations; Rose Metallics for the coolest cutlery hire; and Light Up Love for the cutest lights.
+We love The Blossom Company for flower arches and centrepieces; The Sussex Wedding Postbox for post boxes; Bristol Vintage for afternoon tea crockery; the Event Flag Hire Company for cool decorations; Rose Metallics for the coolest cutlery hire; and Light Up Love for the cutest lights.

 Use these wooden name tags as both a place card and a favour and your guests will have a cute keepsake to take home.
-You can also attach them to your guest’s glass so they can reuse it during the night, cutting down on washing up.
-The wood is sustainably sourced, finished with hemp oil and tied with biodegradable jute twine.
+You have to love two uses in one!

 These bags are made from thick eco-friendly glassine paper, which is 100% recyclable and biodegradable, and made with wood from sustainable forests.
 They won’t crumple so look great on your tables, and your guests can simply plant the whole pouch in their flower beds.